RWejlgaard/CV/cv.md

 After joining the team I quickly found out I enjoyed the scripting and operation aspects of DevOps.

+Helped with Kubernetes, migrating legacy applications to run as microservices

 #### Too Long Didn't Read
 * I was hired during my education
 * Worked as a Java Developer in the beginning, didn’t enjoy it
 * Moved to DevOps and stayed until my education finished.
 * Working with Saltstack and Python primarily.
 * Helped getting Kubernetes started in the company
+* Migrated legacy applications to microservices